 Traveling to Negros Island for the first time?
 This detailed DIY travel guide is exactly what you need.
 Scroll down and take note of the outlined information from sample itinerary and budget, best places to visit, top things to do, recommended tours and transports, budget-friendly accommodations, and other travel tips.
 Have a fun and enjoyable trip ahead!

 Grab a Philippine map and look for that boot-like shape island, that definitely is NEGROS, which is situated between the islands of Panay (to its left, where Boracay is) and Cebu (to its right).
 Its location tells you that as far as tourism goes, Negros has quite a competition so it is often left out by travelers.
-However, like its neighboring islands in the Visayas, Negros is a hundred-attraction offering that caters to different points of interest – from beaches, historic sites, nature areas, and architectural buildings.
-Some of it are still underdeveloped and remain off the beaten trail, an ear candy for travelers who prefer the less discovered attractions.
+However, like its neighboring islands in the Visayas, Negros is a hundred-attraction offering that caters to different points of interest from beaches, historic sites, nature, and architectural buildings.
+Some of the attractions are still underdeveloped and remain off-the-beaten trail, an ear candy for travelers who prefer the less discovered tourist spots.

-Go through each content and see what’s in store for you in this laid back yet equally attractive island.
+Go through each content and see what’s in store for you in this laid-back yet equally attractive island of Negros.

 HOW TO GET TO NEGROS ISLAND

 Here are your options in getting to the island of Negros.

 There are two entry points for Negros by air; one for each capital: the Bacolod-Silay International airport for Negros Occidental which is located in the city of Silay, and the Dumaguete-Sibulan airport for Negros Oriental which can be found at the town of Sibulan.

 Local destinations that offer plane trips to Bacolod-Silay International Airport

 Local destinations that offer plane trips to Dumaguete-Sibulan Airport.